-- (i) UCBs based on their commercial judgement and other prudential business considerations, with the approval of their Board of Directors, are free to identify the eligible borrowers, decide margins and grant housing loans depending upon repaying capacity of the borrowers. - (ii) The banks may grant housing loans up to a maximum of Rs.
-25.00 lakh per beneficiary of a dwelling unit.
-However, Tier II UCBs (all other UCBs which are not Tier I UCBs\) may extend individual housing loans up to a maximum of Rs.50.00 lakh per beneficiary of a dwelling unit subject to extant prudential exposure limits - (iii) The maximum loan should not exceed 15 percent of capital funds of the bank in case of individual borrowers and 40 per cent of the capital funds in case of group of borrowers.
-The capital funds for the purpose shall include both Tier I Capital and Tier II capital. - \ Tier I UCBs are categorised as under : - Banks having deposits below Rs.
-100 crore operating in a single district. - Banks with deposits below Rs.100 crore operating in more than one district will be treated as Tier I provided the branches are in contiguous districts and deposits and advances of branches in one district separately constitute at least 95% of the total deposits and advances respectively of the bank and - Banks with deposits below Rs.100 crore, whose branches were originally in a single district but subsequently, became multi-district due to reorganization of the district
+- (i) UCBs, based on their commercial judgment and other prudential business considerations, with the approval of their Board of Directors, are free to identify the eligible borrowers, decide margins and grant housing loans depending upon the repaying capacity of borrowers. - (ii) Tier-I UCBs are permitted to extend individual housing loans upto a maximum of ₹ 30 lakh per beneficiary of a dwelling unit and Tier II UCBs (UCBs other than Tier I) to extend individual housing loans up to a maximum of ₹ 70.00 lakh per beneficiary of a dwelling unit subject to extant prudential exposure limits.

+- (iii) The maximum loan should not exceed 15 percent of capital funds of the bank in case of individual borrowers and 40 per cent of the capital funds in case of group of borrowers.
+The capital funds for the purpose shall include both Tier I Capital and Tier II capital. - \ Tier I UCBs are categorised as under: - Banks having deposits below ₹100 crore operating in a single district - Banks with deposits below ₹100 crore operating in more than one district will be treated as Tier I provided the branches are in contiguous districts and deposits and advances of branches in one district separately constitute at least 95% of the total deposits and advances respectively of the bank and - Banks with deposits below ₹100 crore, whose branches were originally in a single district but subsequently, became multi-district due to reorganization of the district